Let's move on to treatment of psychotic disorders. So we have

 inhibitors will have a prolonged action and perhaps even a

 toxic reaction with these medications.
-These drugs take a long
+These drugs take some

 time to have an effect.
 And all of them block histamine